A run-down of Barcelona barrios (neighborhoods)

 Poble Nou

-All the way on the other side of town is Poble Nou, “new town” in Catalan and pronounced “pob-la no”, is a study in contrasts.
-This is an old industrial district with brick warehouses and factories turned into trendy lofts, or left crumbling.
-Many an old factory are still waiting for reconstruction and plenty of gitanos (gypsies) make their homes in them, or in the places they used to stand- there are plenty of vacant lots around with an old brick wall in the middle of them, next to a beautiful new construction of desirable flats.
+All the way on the other side of town is Poble Nou, ‘new town’ in Catalan and pronounced “pob-la no,” is a study in contrasts.
+This is an old industrial district with brick warehouses and factories that have either been turned into trendy lofts, or left to crumble.
+Many an old factory are still waiting for reconstruction and plenty of gitanos (gypsies) make their homes in them, or in the places they used to stand- there are a grip of vacant lots around with a old brick wall left alone in the middle of them, next to a beautiful new construction of desirable flats.
 Smoke stacks, with the buildings they once supported completely torn down, stand alone in the middle of parks or plazas.
 Poble Nou has seen the most new construction of any barrio in Barcelona.
-The barrio is the hot ticket, with a great main street that stops directly on the beach, plenty of fantastic restaurants and no tourism whatsoever.
+The barrio is the hot new trendy place to live, with a great main street that goes from Diagonal directly to the beach, plenty of decent restaurants and zero tourism.

-The outskirts of Barcelona offers cities such as Sitges, a favorite for retired European gay couples with money, and British families.
+The outskirts of Barcelona offers cities such as Sitges, a favorite for retired European gay couples with money and British families.
 Go figure.
 It’s a cute little beach town that was formerly a fishing village.
 It became a trendy place to live when the Catalan bourgeoisie began building their summer homes in Sitges in the 19th century.
 Great nightlife (though most of the clubs and bars are gay).
+As you can imagine, there is an amazing Mardi Gras parade here every year.

 Finally, back to the other side of Barcelona, where the outskirts are Besos and further north, Badalona.
-This is where the Andalusian-Galician Spaniard immigrated in the 1960s and 70s: Now it’s a mix of Latin American, Pakistani, Chinese and Eastern Europe immigrants living alongside the aging children of the Southern Spainish immigrants.
+This is where the Andalusian-Galician Spaniard immigrated in the 1960s and 70s: Now it’s a mix of Latin American, Pakistani, Chinese and Eastern Europe immigrants living alongside the adult children of the Southern Spanish immigrants.
+Badalona has also undergone a recent gentrification, on the beach fronts anyway, and you will generally fine cleaner, less crowded beaches that are still plenty lively.
+Everything is cheaper too: rent, restaurants, services.
+The major deterrent from living here–and most points north up to nearly Girona–are the train tracks that split the beach from the beach front property in most areas.

 Any suggestions for a good deal of beachfront or oceanfront hotels?